Respect the “Danger Zone”

 Slow down and move over – it’s the Law!

 The first official meeting occurred on June 5, 1974, with a handful of Police Officers electing "Tony" Parenti, the Association’s first President and an Executive Board.
-Since then, the association has grown from that handful of Officers to 928 members representing 305 local, county, state, and federal agencies and private sector organizations, plus 28 active retired members.
+Since then, the association has grown from that handful of Officers to over 900 members representing over 300 local, county, state, and federal agencies and private sector organizations, plus over 25 active retired members.

 Est. 1974